 Why do I get an ‘LMOD’ error when I try to load Slurm?¶

-The slurm/summit module environment can not be loaded from compile or compute nodes.
-It should only be loaded from login nodes when attempting to switch between Blanca and Summit enviornments.
+The slurm/alpine module environment cannot be loaded from compile or compute nodes.
+It should only be loaded from login nodes when attempting to switch between Blanca and Alpine enviornments.
 This error can be disregarded, as no harm is done.

 How do I install my own python library?¶

 Although Research Computing provides commonly used Python libraries as module, you may need to install individual python libraries for your research.
 This is best handled by utilizing Research Computing’s Anaconda installation to set up a local Conda enviornment.

 Why does my allocation report less storage than I requested?¶